jdwasner/jdwasner.github.io/projects.md

 ---

 ## Project Categories

-My projects span multiple domains of data science:
+My projects span multiple domains of data analysis:

-- **Machine Learning:** Classification, regression, and clustering problems
-- **Deep Learning:** Neural networks for computer vision and NLP
+- **Data Visualization:** Plots and Dashboards
+- **Exploratory Data Analysis (EDA):** Learn the quirks and details of the dataset
 - **Time Series:** Forecasting and anomaly detection
-- **NLP:** Text analysis and natural language understanding
-- **Computer Vision:** Image classification and object detection
 - **Data Engineering:** ETL pipelines and data processing

 {% if site.author.github %}Want to see the code?
 All projects are available on [GitHub](https://github.com/{{ site.author.github }}).{% endif %}